San Diego Baby: 5 Highlights of My Student Exchange Days

 Winters in San Diego may be mild compared to the rest of the States, but 6 degrees centigrade is still too damn low for tropical peoples.
 All the exchange students had to attend orientation at the university and at lunch, those from the tropics huddled in the sunshine to keep warm while the kids from sub-zero Europe remained in the shade.
 It became easier to narrow down where everyone was from that way.

 Not having to deal with temperature fluctuations associated with air-conditioning whenever I went outdoors was nice though.
 I acclimatised quickly and got used to wearing no more than two layers, which became one as spring wore on and temperatures started nudging 20 degrees.
-As a consequence, summer became suffering.
+As a consequence, summer became suffering, but having said that, there was never a bad day to explore the beaches or national parks near San Diego.

 Speaking of suffering, the portion sizes in the restaurants were ridiculous, especially in Italian restaurants.
 A four-course meal filled me nicely back home; over here, one dish was made for a family of four.
 I had a veal scallopini in Little Italy one evening and I ended up eating it the next day too.